-Participants will gather for an initial informational meeting Sat 2 December 2006 (a nonrefundable \$500 deposit is due at that time) and a preparatory session Sat 31 March 2007 (the balance of the fee is due at that time).
-The instructors will make special arrangements for nonresident students.
-Each student will receive a substantial packet of readings that must be prepared for discussion at the April meeting.
+Participants will gather for an initial informational meeting Sat 1 December 2007 (a nonrefundable \$500 deposit is due at that time) and a preparatory session Sat 29 March 2008 (the balance of the fee is due at that time).
+The instructors will make special arrangements for non-resident students who cannot attend these meetings.
+Each student will receive a substantial packet of readings that must be prepared for discussion at the March meeting.
 The readings include sailing guides, historical texts, and modern studies relevant to the course.

 - Each student will in consultation with the instructors prepare a report on some topic relevant to our trip: an archaeological site or feature, a philosophical movement, a religious practice ancient or modern, a geological feature, an environmental problem, etc. These reports should be carefully researched and prepared in advance, along with appropriate handouts for all participants.
-Suggested topics appear at the end of the prospectus. - In addition to the reading packet, each student will prepare one of the books in the reading list (see below) and bring it along for the boats' library.
-These readings will provide the basis for ongoing discussion.
-Each student must read Homer's Odyssey before the trip and be prepared to discuss in on a regular basis.
-Use the translations by Richmond Lattimore (New York: Harper & Row, 1965; ISBN 0060931957), Robert Fitzgerald (New York: Farrar
+Suggested topics appear at the end of the prospectusIn addition to the reading packet, each student will prepare one of the books in the reading list (see below) and bring it along for the boats' library.
+These readings will provide the basis for ongoing discussion. - Each student will keep a reflective journal describing all aspects of the trip on a daily basis and emphasizing academic content. - Graduate students will in addition submit a major research paper treating their report topics. - Students registering for six credits prepare a second report and an additional book from the reading list.